eclipse/imagen/docs/guide/color/index.md

 nav_order: 6
 ---

 # Color Space

-**T**HIS chapter describes the JAI color space, transparency, and the color conversion operators.
+This chapter describes the JAI color space, transparency, and the color conversion operators.
 JAI follows the Java AWT color model.